Jbleezy/BO2-Reimagined/README.md

 * Decreased stun time of unupgraded weapons from 0.75 seconds to 0.375 seconds
 * Decreased stun time of upgraded weapons from 0.75 seconds to 0.5 seconds
 * Meleeing enemy players pushes 16.67% more for every 500 damage that melee weapon deals
-* Meleeing enemy players that are reviving pushes 25% of the amount when standing
-* Meleeing enemy players that are crouched pushes 75% of the amount when standing
+* Meleeing enemy players that are crouched pushes 50% of the amount when standing
-* Meleeing enemy players that are prone pushes 50% of the amount when standing
+* Meleeing enemy players that are prone pushes 25% of the amount when standing
 * Meleeing enemy players that are already stunned from weapons will push and restun them
 * Ballistic knife projectile pushes enemy players
 * Claymores are no longer triggered by enemy players